-- 4. Slide the deck the rest of the way on the deck arms.
-If the deck is collection style (GHS equipped model), the discharge chute will need to be aligned and connected to the blower inlet during the last 2 in.
-(51 cm) of slide action on the support arms. - Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
-Two (2) hitch pins are included in the Owner's Packet of materials. - Raise mower body (instead of lifting the front of deck) and clip the counterweight springs to the receptacle on front of body.
+- Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
+Two (2) hitch pins are included in the Owner's Packet of materials. - Raise mower body, then lift the front of deck, and clip the counterweight springs to the receptacle on front of body.
 Lower the body to tension the springs.
 (Refer to Deck Counterweight Spring Installation photo.)